Board of Airline Representatives says clock ticking for Auckland Airport on pricing response

 As commerce minister Kris Faafoi grows increasingly impatient with a lack of a response from the airport, the Board of Airline Representatives New Zealand says the company should reveal its intentions around its pricing regime before its next shareholder dividend is fixed in mid-March.

-Barnz executive director Justin Tighe-Umbers said Auckland Airport has an important choice to make - ''do the right thing by its customers and reduce its prices, or continue to exploit its monopoly position and enrich shareholders.''
+Barnz executive director Justin Tighe-Umbers said Auckland Airport has an important choice to make - ''do the right thing by its customers and reduce its prices, or continue to exploit its monopoly position and enrich shareholders'.'

 His group has a meeting scheduled with the company for later this week.

-He said that since April 2017 Auckland Airport has paid out $505.5million in dividends, providing a ''tidy return'' on investment for shareholders.
+He said that since April 2017 Auckland Airport has paid out $505.5m in dividends, providing a ''tidy return'' on investment for shareholders.

 "Obviously with the airport company's shares hitting as high as $7.70 on January 28 it will not be wanting to rattle any shareholders," Tighe-Umbers said.